mizrael/heimdall/README.md

 # heimdall
-Poor man's service discovery tool in C# with ASP.NET Core and MongoDb.
+Poor man's service registry tool in C# with ASP.NET Core and MongoDb.
 A web client is provided, written with React.

 Has a dependency https://github.com/mizrael/LibCore .